TsutomuNihei/MAL-Manga-Tracker/README.md

 MAL-bot is a discord bot that uses MAL API to run commands for general MAL functionality and Manga tracking and exporting

 Features:
-Automated notification from the bot for manga that have been tracked using "/track" command Secure Storage using Supabase as the DB to make discord IDs to their list trackings using "/list" command Export manga in a pdf format using "/export"
+Search for manga and anime using "/manga" and "/anime" command Automated notification from the bot for manga that have been tracked using "/track" command Secure Storage using Supabase as the DB to make discord IDs to their list trackings using "/list" command Export manga in a pdf format using "/export"